MerajAmir/C_Programs/README.md

 or
 * Add the file in the forked repository using upload file option then commit the changes in a new branch.

-* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
+* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repository)
-* Wait for your PR review and merge approval!
+* Wait for your Pull Request review and merge approval!

 If you are still facing any problem follow steps given in this [website](https://thenewstack.io/getting-legit-with-git-and-github-your-first-pull-request/)